CAP Theorem: Consistency vs Availability Trade-offs

 Quorum Math Deeper Dive

-The quorum condition R + W > N is not magic—it is a direct consequence of how overlapping read and write sets guarantee that any read intersects any write.
-Let us derive it formally.
+The quorum condition R + W > N is not magic — it is a direct consequence of how overlapping read and write sets guarantee that any read intersects any write.
+Most engineers treat the inequality as a rule to memorise.
+The deep dive below derives it from first principles so you can reason about edge cases (sloppy quorums, hierarchical quorums, Paxos variants) without re-checking the rule each time.

 The Intuition